Great Allegheny Passage, Homestead

 South Side Park

 The herd began working in South Side Park in July of 2017 thanks to the Hilltop Alliance and Friends of South Side Park.
-Allegheny Conservation District generously provided a grant through their Conservation Leadership and Innovation Program (CLIP).
+Allegheny County Conservation District generously provided a grant through their Conservation Leadership and Innovation Program (CLIP).

 The herd worked their way through wild grape vines that are enveloping an area of the park known to neighbors as Jurassic Valley.
 On July 8th, close to a thousand people flocked to the park for Goat Fest in South Side Park, where they had a chance to see the goats in action, and meet the kids (baby goats) who are soon to join the herd.